-One of the most popular and enjoyable ways to spend your time on the Aldourie Estate in Scotland is to borrow a pair of Hunters wellies from the Castle and take an adventure through the lush woodland.
+Borrow a pair of Hunters wellies from the Castle and take an adventure through the lush woodland.
 With 500 acres to explore no route you take will ever be the same in this unique place near Inverness.
-Some of our parties of guests who take exclusive use of Aldourie Castle are happy to get lost in the arboretum stumbling across the wooden Nessie and ambling along to the private marina to gaze out across the mesmerising Loch.
-Other like to have a structured route and know exactly what time they are going to return to their dwelling for dinner.
-That’s when we ask Lizzie to lend a hand and act as tour guide showing people the short cuts and most scenic spots making sure to incorporate a trip to the tree house, family graveyard and pretty gardens.
+Some of our guests who take exclusive use of Aldourie Castle are happy to get lost in the arboretum.
+Stumble across the wooden Nessie and amble along to the private marina to gaze out across the mesmerising Loch.
+Other like to have a structured route and know exactly what time they are going to return for dinner.
+That’s when we ask Lizzie to act as tour guide showing people the short cuts and most scenic spots making sure to incorporate a trip to the tree house, family graveyard and pretty gardens.

 Maintaining the grounds and gardens

 Speaking of the gardens at Aldourie, there is much to maintain that sometimes our gardeners need a bit of support to do the manual jobs whilst they concentrate on landscaping and making each area functional and pretty – or both.

 Lizzie is always ready to jump on the lawnmower to keep the Aldourie grounds in good shape.
 She particularly likes this job because she tends to get a clear view of Aldourie Castle; her favourite place in the world…